For the longest time, I’ve had my single article on the best pillows available here in the UK but it’s time I delve a little deeper.

 The eve pillow is another fantastic pillow that has addressed the overheating problem, they’ve done it by drilling little air holes into the single piece of memory foam making it more breathable and less hot.

-It’s a little firmer at a medium-firm feel so better if you’re sleeping on your side than you’re back but definitely not uncomfortable if you’re on your back.
+It’s a little firmer at a medium-firm feel so better if you’re sleeping on your side than you’re back but not uncomfortable if you’re on your back.

 The jersey cover is also nice and breathable and you can put it in the washing machine making it great as an undercover under your regular pillowcase.